JUST AN ILLUSION – South Shields Street Art

 Glasgow born Dunlop spent a short time in Canada then returned to England where he worked in Barrow in Furness and Middlesbrough before moving to South Shields at the end of the nineteenth century finding employment in Tyneside shipyards.

-Through political and social gatherings Dunlop is likely to have met two Russian comrades – Tyneside shipyard worker Heinrich Fischer and my Great Uncle Alexander Alikivi who made the journey from Russia to the North East as a Merchant Seaman and settled in South Shields.
+Further research is needed for this link.
+Through political and social gatherings, Dunlop is likely to have met two Russian comrades – Tyneside shipyard worker Heinrich Fischer and my Great Uncle Alexander Alikivi who made the journey from Russia to the North East as a Merchant Seaman.
+He settled in South Shields.

-Russia was in turmoil as a workers revolution raged across the country, to help the struggle in overthrowing the ruling Tsar regime and form a socialist government, arms were smuggled from the river Tyne to St Petersburg using established Baltic trade routes.
+Through the early 1900s Russia was in turmoil as a workers revolution raged across the country.
+To help the struggle in overthrowing the ruling Tsar regime and form a socialist government, arms were smuggled from the river Tyne to St Petersburg using established Baltic trade routes.

-A search of his home revealed a box in the cellar which the police suspected had previously held guns and bullets.
+After a search of Dunlop’s home a box was found in the cellar which police suspected had previously held guns and bullets.
 An Edinburgh address was on the box which led them to the ringleaders of the organisation.
+How much involvement, if any, that Alexander Alikivi and Heinrich Fischer had in the gun running operation isn’t known.
+Further research is needed.
+However, in 1907, arrests were made on Tyneside and Wearside and charges followed.
+Fortunately there was no trial for James Dunlop – he escaped a court date.

 pic.
 November 3rd 1920 Alderman Dunlop laid a stone at the entrance of Cleadon Park Housing Estate, South Shields.

 Sadly, after a 32 year membership and service to the Council, James passed away aged 73.
-A full council meeting was held to remember a valued colleague, Mayor Harris, councillor Gompertz, and my Great Uncle and brother in law of Alexander Alikivi, Councillor Richard Ewart, also attended.
-After the Second World War Ewart was elected MP for Sunderland.
+A full council meeting was held to remember a valued colleague, in attendance were Mayor Harris, councillor Gompertz, and my Great Uncle and brother in law of Alexander Alikivi, Councillor Richard Ewart.
+Another note was that in 1945 after the Second World War, Ewart was elected Labour MP for Sunderland.

 “One could not but admire his courage, persistency and unshakeable belief in what he thought was right.
 I am sure the working class people of this town will remember with gratitude his fight for better housing conditions” said the Mayor.